-But what about your own wood-burning stove, fireplace or fire pit?
-Wood burning may be a household’s only source of heat, or may be something to simply enjoy.
-Either way, there’s just no denying that there’s a health price to pay for that wood fire, for you and your neighbors, even on a good air day.
 If you can switch to a heat source that’s cleaner than wood, several options can improve your health and our air quality.
-If that’s not an option, you can cut down on pollution by choosing the cleanest wood, burning it the cleanest way, in the cleanest appliance.
+If switching out your stove not an option, you can cut down on pollution by choosing the cleanest wood, burning it the cleanest way, in the cleanest appliance.

 - air quality in your neck of the woods today

 - options for outdoor fire pits

 - Plywood or particle board (layers or pieces of wood held together with glue)

 - Treated wood (green or rust-colored, with holes in a pattern that look like staple holes)

 - Painted or stained wood

 - Wet, green, or freshly cut wood (dry wood aged 6 months burns best.
 Tap two pieces together: a hollow sound indicates that they are dry and aged).

 - Soft woods like pine and spruce (apple, oak, and yellow spruce burn more efficiently and with less smoke and tarry residue).

 - Big pieces of wood (split wood burns more efficiently).